Rule 3745-1-54 | Wetland antidegradation.

 (c) Wetlands assigned to category 3 may include, but are not limited to: wetlands which contain or provide habitat for threatened or endangered species; high quality forested wetlands, including old growth forested wetlands, mature forested riparian wetlands; vernal pools; and wetlands which are scarce regionally or statewide including, but not limited to, bogs and fens.

 (4) In addition to assigning a wetland a category pursuant to this rule, the director may designate a wetland which has national ecological or recreational significance as an outstanding national resource water pursuant to rule 3745-1-05 of the Administrative Code.
-Requests to undertake activities which will result in short-term disturbances to water quality in wetlands which are designated as outstanding national resource waters shall be evaluated in accordance with rule 3745-1-05 of the Administrative Code.
+Requests to undertake activities which will result in short-term disturbances to water quality in wetlands which are designated as outstanding national resource waters are evaluated in accordance with rule 3745-1-05 of the Administrative Code.

 (D) Wetland avoidance, minimization, and compensatory mitigation.